3 Trail Locations in Fremont

 3) Sabercat Creek Trail

-Another trail that is less visited is Sabercat Creek Trail.
+Another trail that is less visited is the Sabercat Creek Trail.
 It’s a bit hidden, which means fewer crowds!
 The trail begins paved but later turns into an actual dirt trail.
 This trail is easy but an excellent workout.
 In the fall, it is nice to see the leaves changing colors.

 Sabercat Creek Trail is also excellent to see in the spring.
 It is visited more during that time of year since it gets wildflowers throughout the trail.
 I enjoy taking pictures at the creek; it’s my favorite part of this trail, and for a moment, it doesn’t feel like you are in Fremont.